flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - D: We would probably be the biggest instance if we opened it up then
 - Onboarding hackathon reportback
     - D: Me and Steve both there from TWG
     - D: Translation, SSO, user signup flow.
-Interested in revisi
+Interested in revisiting Keycloak-for-mastodon plans.
+Remember a plan to force everyone over to Keycloak?
+    - C: Agree.
+Been on our roadmap.
+Definitely a plan was started.
+Can't remember status.
+    - D: Easier
 - alpha.social.coop
     -